nd265/viz/_sources/viz.md

 Bar plot of all Earth's landmasses' size with squished labels.
 :::

 Alright, not bad!
-The plot in Figure \@ref(fig:03-data-islands-bar) is definitely the right kind of visualization, as we can clearly see and compare sizes of landmasses.
-The major issues are that the smaller landmasses' sizes are hard to distinguish, and the names of the landmasses are obscuring each other as they have been squished into too little space.
+The plot in {numref}`islands_bar` is definitely the right kind of visualization, as we can clearly see and compare sizes of landmasses.
+The major issues are that the smaller landmasses' sizes are hard to distinguish, and the names of the landmasses are tilted by default to fit in the labels.
 But remember that the question we asked was only about the largest landmasses; let's make the plot a little bit clearer by keeping only the largest 12 landmasses.
-We do this using the `slice_max` function.
+We do this using the `sort_values` function followed by the `iloc` property.
 Then to help us make sure the labels have enough space, we'll use horizontal bars instead of vertical ones.
 We do this by swapping the `x` and `y` variables:
 \index{slice\_max}